Single Shot Self-Reliant Scene Text Spotter by Decoupled yet Collaborative Detection and Recognition: Related Work

-Our method is also a single shot scene text spotter.
-We bridge the detection task and recognition task by anchor points and predict detection and recognition results in parallel, result\wu{ing} in the decoupling between detection and recognition.
-Our method outperforms the previous one-stage methods in the three major advantages: 1) compared to \wu{~\cite{wang2021pgnet}}, our method \wu{decouples} recognition from detection, thus the recognition do\wu{es} not relay on precise detection results; 2) compared with ~\cite{xing2019convolutional, qiao2020mango}, ours method only need\wu{s} word-level annotations, while ~\cite{xing2019convolutional, qiao2020mango} require character-level annotations; 3) our method is able to run at real-time, while ~\cite{xing2019convolutional, qiao2020mango} can not.
+Our \textbf{SRSTS v2} is also a single shot scene text spotter.
+To be specific, \textbf{SRSTS v2} estimates a positive anchor point for each potential text instance and performs text detection and text recognition in parallel based on sampled representative points by a specially designed sampling module, resulting in decoupling and collaborative optimization between detection and recognition.
+Our method outperforms the previous one-stage methods in the following advantages: 1) compared with ~\cite{wang2021pgnet}, the recognition of \textbf{SRSTS v2} does not rely on precise detection results; 2) compared with ~\cite{xing2019convolutional, qiao2020mango}, \textbf{SRSTS v2} only needs word-level annotations, while ~\cite{xing2019convolutional, qiao2020mango} require character-level annotations; 3) compared with ~\cite{kittenplon2022towards, zhang2022text, peng2022spts}, \textbf{SRSTS v2} achieves better spotting performance and is also able to be trained with limited annotation for text detection.